Neuro-Ophthalmology

 - Localization: dorsal pontine tegmentum (often lacunar infarct or MS plaque)

-- Eight-and-a-half syndrome: one-and-a-half + ipsilateral CN VII palsy (facial fascicle involved)
+- Eight-and-a-half syndrome: one-and-a-half + ipsilateral peripheral CN VII palsy (facial colliculus involvement)

 Parinaud Syndrome (Dorsal Midbrain Syndrome)